A look at the Jordan Valley Israeli PM has vowed to annex

 Netanyahu has made various vows to impose Israeli sovereignty over occupied territory before but has yet to follow through because of the long-reaching consequences.
 His presentation Tuesday was far more detailed, though, pointing to a map as he made his case.

-Among Israelis, there seems to be widespread agreement that it cannot withdraw from the area.
+Among Israelis, there seems to be widespread opposition to any withdrawal from the area.
 Many believe a return to the pre-1967 lines is untenable.
-At the narrowest point along Israel's coastal plain, the distance between the Mediterranean Sea and the West Bank is just nine miles (15 kilometers) wide, leaving many Israelis concerned about the country possibly being split in two in a future military conflict.
+At the narrowest point along Israel's coastal plain, the distance between the Mediterranean Sea and the West Bank is just 15 kilometers (nine miles) wide, leaving many Israelis concerned about the country possibly being split in two in a future military conflict.
 Without the Jordan Valley, Jerusalem would also be surrounded on three sides by Palestinian land.

 Netanyahu's main rival in the Sept.
 17 elections, retired military chief Benny Gantz, has also vowed to retain control over the Jordan Valley.
-But he has stopped short of vowing outright annexation and dismissed Netanyahu's announcement as campaign theatrics.
+But he has stopped short of calling outright for annexation and dismissed Netanyahu's announcement as campaign theatrics.

 END OF A PALESTINIAN DREAM